Tom-Mendy/Logseq/pages/Open Container Initiative.md

 - ### **Key Features**
 - **Standardization**: Provides standardized specifications for [[container]] formats and runtimes.
 - **Interoperability**: Promotes compatibility across different [[container]] ecosystems and platforms.
-- **Security**: Establishes secure standards for container operations and runtimes.
+- **Security**: Establishes secure standards for [[container]] operations and runtimes.
-- **Open Governance**: Operated as an open governance structure under the Linux Foundation, ensuring contributions and oversight by a broad range of stakeholders.
+- **Open Governance**: Operated as an open governance structure under the [[Linux]] Foundation, ensuring contributions and oversight by a broad range of stakeholders.
-- **Extensibility**: Designed to be extensible to support future innovations and advances in container technology.
+- **Extensibility**: Designed to be extensible to support future innovations and advances in [[container]] technology.
 - ### **Basic Syntax**
 - **Structure**: The primary components include two specifications: the **Runtime Spec** (runtime-tools) and the **Image Format Spec** (image-tools).
-	- **Runtime Spec**: Defines how to run a "filesystem bundle" that is unpacked on disk, including lifecycle operations such as creating, running, stopping, and deleting containers.
+	- **Runtime Spec**: Defines how to run a "filesystem bundle" that is unpacked on disk, including lifecycle operations such as creating, running, stopping, and deleting [[Containers]].
-	- **Image Format Spec**: Defines the structure of container images, including image distribution and fetching mechanisms.
+	- **Image Format Spec**: Defines the structure of [[container]] images, including image distribution and fetching mechanisms.
 - ### **Example**

   Here’s a simplified example outline of an OCI-compliant image configuration (usually in [[JSON]] format):